 And further: my Poh Poh (Chinese word for maternal Grandmother) died just yesterday morning.
 An amazing 90 years of great life, she immigrated from mainland China fleeing communism with my Mother, then 2 years old tied to her back.
 She lead a beautiful and full life; on her death bed tucked in peacefully by her four devoted children.
 Her childhood dream was to become a teacher, but the War banished that and she spent her life working in the family laundry business with her husband.
 She was a quiet, fierce woman, strong, determined, highly self-motivated (Tai Chi every morning until just last week!), and majestically graceful.
 We've known of her illness since January and watched her walk toward her death ever so gracefully.
 As she lay still just a few days ago, I've never seen a more strikingly beautiful woman.
 She died in a way I aspire to when my time comes.
 For me, she was a great teacher, even as she crossed back over welcomed greatly by her husband.

 I've been walking Grief for the past few months and I'd love to share my Top 4 Tips that have been immensely helpful along my journey.
-I'm intentionally using the number Four here because in Chinese, it's a VERY unlucky number, as it means death is near.
+I'm intentionally using the number FOUR here because in Chinese, the number FOUR it's a VERY unlucky number, as it means death is near.
 I'm never supposed to use that number.
 Well!!
-Death has come and gone so let's roll with FOUR!!
+Death has come so let's roll with FOUR!!
 Perhaps some of these ideas may help you along your path, or give you inspiration, if you've lost someone very dear to you.

 So, there is all is.
 My journey + FOUR tips on Voyaging Grief.
 I hope some of these ideas help you if you find yourself navigating the big waters of Grief.
 I'd love to hear what's worked for you; feel free to leave a comment or send a note.
 I read everything.